-- \blacksquare 9 (nine)/g (gee), or 8 (eight)/g(gee) - C/c, O/o, P/p, S/s, U/u, V/v, W/w, X/x, Z/z
+- ■9(nine)/g(gee), or 8(eight)/g(gee) - ■C/c, O/o, P/p, S/s, U/u, V/v, W/w, X/x, Z/z

-The size normalization - a transformation of an input image of arbitrary size into an output image of a fixed pre-specified size, while attempting to preserve structural details - makes it impossible to distinguish between the above pairs [8].
-Most of us cannot distinguish between the upper and the lower case version of those characters if the characters are presented in isolation.
-S. Liang classified only 'i' to a full-height class [6, 7].
+The size normalization is a transformation of an input image of arbitrary size into an output image of a fixed pre-specified size, while attempting to preserve structural details.
+The size normalization makes it impossible to distinguish between the above pairs[11].
+Most of us cannot distinguish between the upper and the lower case version of those characters, if the characters are presented in isolation.
+S. Liang classified only 'j' to a fullheight class[9, 10].
 However, this should be extended because a few more characters belong to the full-height class according to a font.
 The classification should be defined by the location of a character, not by the content.
-In this paper, it has been classified 'J' (in Palatino) and 'Q' (in Bookman, Courier, New Century, Palatino, and Times) to the full-height class.
-One connected component as a merged character can be classified to a character typographical class.
+In this paper, it has been classified 'J' (in Palatino) and 'Q' (in Bookman, Courier, New Century, Palatino, and Times) to the full-height class as shown in Table 2.
+In this paper, one connected component as a merged character can be classified to a character typographical class.
 For example, a merged character, "ag" is classified to a descender class, and a merged character, "bg" to a full-height class.
 This classification is also defined by the location of a connected component, not by the content.